letoram/durden/security.md

 a certain number (~30) of keypresses and expects one of them to be a valid meta- menu path.
 This feature is reactivated if the keyboard device is lost or replaced.

+# Delete Proect <a name="deleteprotect"/>
+Keyboard repeat actions are disabled on meta bound paths for the reason that a possible I/O stall in the wrong moment on a loaded system could trigger dangerous cascades like a destroy-window action being triggered accidentally.

+To further protect against unwanted destruction of windows with important contents, you can enable delete protect through the <i>target/window/delete protect</i> path.
+This blocks the window-destroy action until the delete protection is removed.

 # Fallback Application <a name="fallback"/>
 This is part of arcan and needs to be enabled explicitly (see the -b argument).